 The NSCA is one of four founding members of the Coalition for the Registration of Exercise Professionals (CREP).
-CREP's mission is to secure recognition of registered exercise professionals for their distinct and impactful roles in medical, health, fitness, and sports performance fields, and we believe collaborating with CREP will help us in furthering the industry as a whole.
+CREP's mission is to secure recognition of registered exercise professionals for their distinct and impactful roles in medical, health, fitness, and sports performance fields.
+The NSCA believes that collaborating with CREP will help in furthering the industry as a whole.